slevithan/oniguruma-to-es/README.md

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
 It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
 And it's been battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars (via the Shiki library).

 Depending on features used, Oniguruma-To-ES might use advanced emulation via a `RegExp` subclass (that remains a native JavaScript regular expression).
-A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can set the `accuracy` option to throw for such patterns (see details below).

 <sup>✳︎: Ruby 2.0+ uses [Onigmo](https://github.com/k-takata/Onigmo), a fork of Oniguruma with similar syntax and behavior.</sup>